karlbuscheck/beginners-guide-python-data-analytics/README.md

 - **seaborn** — for data visualization
 - **scikit-learn** — for building machine learning models

+## Acknowledgements

+This project is based on the notebooks and datasets provided by Yu-Wei Lin, Assistant Professor in the Department of Information Systems and Analytics at the Leavey School of Business at Santa Clara University.
+Professor Lin's guidance in our Data Analytics with Python class made this project possible, allowing me to apply and extend the concepts covered in the course to build this three-part series.

 ## Note
 This notebook is a work in progress.
 The only way to code is to practice.
 Stay tuned for more.